QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 Today we will all be brave! 😊

-I’m very much looking forward to hearing about your successes and struggles tomorrow during the Q&A session.
-Now, please take a seat, open a browser, and buckle up.
+We're very much looking forward to hearing about your successes and struggles tomorrow during the Q&A session.
+Now, please take a seat, open a browser, and buckle up!

 ## **Exercise 1: Remind yourself about what we’ve heard in the lecture**